app-sre/github-mirror/README.md

 That reduces the number of API calls that consume quota, helping you not to hit the API GitHub API rate limit.

-The mirror acts only on GET requests, by-passing other HTTP methods.
+The mirror acts only on GET requests, bypassing other HTTP methods.

 The default cache backend is in-memory, and we also support Redis.
 The in-memory cache is shared among all the threads, but not shared between